My Voice, My Story

-- 100 Minutes: 10 minutes for opening and introductions; 20 minutes for the video; 1 hour for facilitated dialogue; 10 minutes for closing
+- 100 Minutes: 10 minutes for opening and introductions; 20 minutes for videos; 1 hour for facilitated dialogue; 10 minutes for closing

 - 2 Hours: Plan to add an additional 20 minutes if you would like to include time for networking and/or a meal as part of a session

 - Staff who work with Graduate and Professional Students

 Strategies for Successful My Voice, My Story (MVMS) Sessions